mlanza/ai-literacy/301/05-text-adventures.md

 Now imagine Skyscanner exposes this via MCP.

-From the LLM’s view, it walks up to a terminal in the house — in Zork — and types a query.
+From the model’s view, it walks up to a terminal in the house — in Zork — and types a query.
 The terminal responds with real, up-to-date flights.
-Once the LLM identifies the right one, it issues a booking request.
+Once the model identifies the right one, it issues a booking request.
 The reservation is confirmed.

 The story advanced.
 But this time, it wasn’t fiction.
 The props were wired.
 The baton was passed.